 Marketing:

 Tom has been doing a lot of marketing and outreach for the program.
 Tony Fedon formally gave kudos to Tom for his work in the improved website, marketing, brochures.
 Tom started with Wastewater because it has been forgotten, so he has been requesting audiences with GM, HR, Marketing in his Industry visits.
 Tom is working with Margie on the content of letters of support that Industries can sign.
 Industry partners suggest to get on the agenda of Industry Boards.
-We want to make sure that in all of our industry websites that there are links to Palomar College & Cuyamaca Internship programs.
-Industry partners also bring up other.
+We want to make sure that in all of our industry websites that there are links to Palomar College & Cuyamaca water programs, and the regional Internship program.
+Industry partners also brought up other potential links.
 Water has always been a “green technology” long before it was cool and before it was law.
 Most of the advisory agreed that “Green Technology” is good key words to use in advertising.

 Career Fair, Orange Glen.
 High School Counselors need to be told that bad kids/kids that have detention have that stigma that kids that get in to our industry are the kids that are not academically inclined.
 Tom said that he will definitely let them know that our industry is not just for those who do not.
 Ed asked if CTEE is still doing the High School tours.
 What is the target group for our students?
 We want to get them out of high school to offer them careers.
 Is there another modem, club or organizations where we can reach out to students without the counselors filtering our message?
 One of the industry members says that they start in 5th grade.
 Tom is researching social media and who will maintain it.
 There is a video in the process.
 One of the Industry members is saying that maybe they should take advantage of “senior experience” to come up with a marketing plan.